Turf Talk

-Turf Talk (born Demar Bernstine in Vallejo, California), is a Bay Area rapper involved with the hyphy movement.
+Demar Bernstine, known professionally as Turf Talk, is an American rapper.
+He is involved with the hyphy movement.
 He is a cousin of Bay Area rapper E-40, and is signed to his record label Sick Wid It Records.
-(Source needed).

 Growing Up

 Turf Talk told the UK-based rap periodical Hip Hop Connection that he "came from living in hotel rooms... for four to five years".
 The rapper returned to Vallejo (in the Bay Area) in 1999 to pursue his career under cousin E-40.

 Turf Talk quotes his influences as "E-40 and The Click, Too $hort, and then The Dangerous Crew, and Mac Mall."